celiagomezdev/picture-contest-app/readme.md

 * [409](https://httpstatuses.com/409) - When the user/entrant tries to use an email that has been already used for another user.

 * [400](https://httpstatuses.com/400) - When the user introduces empty or non valid data in the request.

+* [429](https://httpstatuses.com/429) - When the user performs more than three votes in 10 minutes.

 * [500](https://httpstatuses.com/500) - When any other internal error ocurrs.